Firfi/loskutoff.com.old/source/_posts/2015-04-16-meteorjs-born-to-be-legacy.markdown

 categories: meteorjs
 ---

+* Update * Slowly things are getting better.
+Most of the issues noted in this article aren't actual anymore.
+Meteor community did a great job moving from Meteor packages to npm, from Blaze to React/Angular2/Vue, from minimongo reactivity to [Graphql](http://www.apollostack.com/).
+I won't say all those custom Meteor infrastructure things were failures, as at the time it was the best choice to obtain quick traction and user base.

 Here I'll share some thoughts about MeteorJS bad parts that I faced working with it.
 It isn't about starting holy war, but rather constructive criticism, and I really hope I'll help Meteor community become better.